sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

 •  The rule: Each chef handles ONE complete order from start to finish

-In Last Blog we covered Memory Coalescing [here](https://sahibpreetsingh12.github.io/posts/the-first-rule-of-fast-triton-kernels-coalesce-your-memory-access/) we will check are following that principle?
+In Last Blog we covered Memory Coalescing [here](https://sahibpreetsingh12.github.io/posts/the-first-rule-of-fast-triton-kernels-coalesce-your-memory-access/) but we will now check are we following that principle?

 ```python
 query_idx = tl.program_id(0)  # I'm chef #2, handling order #2